bandprotocol/bandchain-docs-archived/docs/technical-specifications/how-to-join-as-a-validator.md

 # How to Join as a Validator

-This document describes methods on how to join as a validator in Laozi Mainnet.
+In this section, we'll explain the requirements and basics for running your own BandChain validator node.

 ## Step 1: Set Up Validator Node

-This step provides procedures to install Bandchain's executable and sync blocks with other peers.
+This step provides procedures to install BandChain's executable and sync blocks with other peers.

 Assuming to run on Ubuntu 20.04 LTS allowing connection on port `26656` for P2P connection.